h2oai/h2o-world-2014-training/tutorials/streaming/storm/README.md

 Click on Jars or directories…
 ![](images/ij_8.png)

-Find the h2o-model.jar that we previously downloaded with the R script in [section 4](#RPOJO)
+Find the h2o-genmodel.jar that we previously downloaded with the R script in [section 4](#RPOJO)
 ![](images/ij_9.png)

 Click "OK", then "Apply", then "OK".

-You now have the h2o-model.jar as a depencny in your project.
+You now have the h2o-genmodel.jar as a dependency in your project.

+Modify GBMPojo.java to add `package storm.starter;` as the first line.

+`sed -i -e '1i\'$'\n''package storm.starter;'$'\n' ./generated_model/GBMPojo.java`

 We now copy over the POJO from [section 4](#RPOJO) into our storm project.

-`$ cp ./generated_model/GBMPojo.java /PATH_TO_STORM/storm/examples/storm-starter/test/jvm/storm/starter/`
+`cp ./generated_model/GBMPojo.java /PATH_TO_STORM/storm/examples/storm-starter/test/jvm/storm/starter/`

-**_OR_** if you were not able to build the GBMPojo, copy over the pre-generated version:
+**_OR_** if you were not able to build the GBMPojo, copy over the pre-made version:

-`$ cp ./premade_generated_model/GBMPojo.java /PATH_TO_STORM/storm/examples/storm-starter/test/jvm/storm/starter/`
+`cp ./premade_generated_model/GBMPojo.java /PATH_TO_STORM/storm/examples/storm-starter/test/jvm/storm/starter/`

+If copying over the pre-made version of GBMPojo, also repeat the above steps in this section to import the pre-made *h2o-genmodel.jar* from the *premade_generated_model* directory.

 Your storm-starter project directory should now look like this: